EHAB3x/Angular-ITI/README.md

   - Singleton Design Pattern
   - Create Only One Instance
   - All Components Can Watch This Instance
-  - To generate a new Angular Directive, use the following command:
+  - To generate a new Angular Service, use the following command:

 ```bash
 ng g service "Service_Name"